juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 The net is then followed by a softmax layer to represent the final result with 250 probabilities, the bigger probabilities are the index words of our vocabulary that will have the most in common with our input context.

 ## Caffe Implementation
-The main goal of this exercise was to be able to create this neural net to Caffe based on the code already provided by Hinton in his Neural Network course.
+The main goal of this exercise was to create this neural net in Caffe based on the code already provided by Hinton in his Coursera Neural Network course.

-1. HDF5 Data Extraction
+1.HDF5 Data Extraction
-The first thing we have to do is bulk all our training, validation and test data to an HDF5 file, this is one of the files that Caffe supports for data, the HDF5 format is recommended on Caffe when we are not using image data.
+The first thing we have to do is bulk all our training, validation and test data to an HDF5 file, this is one of the files that Caffe supports for data, the HDF5 format is recommended when we are not using image data in Caffe.

-Caffe is mainly a deep learning framework oriented towards image processing but they state that is perfectly fine to use nonimage data.
+Caffe is mainly a deep learning framework focused on image processing but they state that is perfectly fine to use non-image data to make machine learning models.

-Because the initial data is on a .mat format on octave is necessary to export this to CSV, this is Octave code:
+Because the initial data is on a .mat format in octave, is necessary to export this to a csv file, this is Octave code required to do that:

 ```python
 %generate dataset from octave